• Skip to main content

 • Related Recipes

-• Recipe
+• Cinnamon Chip Scones Recipe

 • Cinnamon Chip Scones

-These buttery cinnamon scones have just the right amount of sweet and buttery flavors.
+These buttery cinnamon chip scones have just the right amount of sweet and buttery flavors.
 If you love the cinnamon flavor, you’re going to love the cinnamon chips in this recipe.
 They’re a little bit spicy and a bit sweet for the perfect balance of flavor.

 All ingredients can be found at the grocery store, and you can even make these sweet treats in a scone pan to have them consistent in size.

-Serve them warm, right out of the oven with some clotted cream or a little jam.
+Serve them warm, right out of the oven, with some clotted cream or a little jam.

 Ingredients for Cinnamon Chip Scones.